juriad/advent2019/README.md

 IntCode was easy to reimplement, I only had to tweak the input and output.
 Playing the game was challenging until I got to hacking the memory.

+## Day 14 - Rust

+Biggest struggle so far.
+There are so many safety features in the language that they get in the way very often.
+At least the compiler is helful.

 # Pool of languages
 * java
 * kotlin